Xray-App/xray-zephyr-migration/README.md

 > [Windows PowerShell](https://learn.microsoft.com/en-us/powershell/) with [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install) should suffice, if it is the only option, but it has not been tested.

 3. Install [Git](https://git-scm.com/) on the computer running the migration.
-1. Install [Docker](https://docs.docker.com/get-docker/) and docker-compose (which is included with [Docker Desktop](https://www.docker.com/products/docker-desktop/)) on the computer running the migration.
+1. Install [Docker](https://docs.docker.com/get-docker/) version 24+ and docker-compose (which is included with [Docker Desktop](https://www.docker.com/products/docker-desktop/)) on the computer running the migration.
 1. Allocate at least 16 gigabytes (GB) of RAM for running the Docker containers.
 The Docker default is 50% of the computer's RAM, so the default is sufficient on a computer with 32GB+ of RAM.
 You can adjust the amount of memory allocated to Docker from the [Docker Desktop settings](https://docs.docker.com/desktop/settings/mac/#advanced).

 6. Verify that the computer running the migration has access to the Postgres database of the Jira instance that is the target of the migration.
 You will need: